nanopb/nanopb/docs/reference.md

 * `PB_ENCODE_ARRAYS_UNPACKED`: Encode scalar arrays in the unpacked format, which takes up more space.
 Only to be used when the decoder on the receiving side cannot process packed arrays, such as [protobuf.js versions before 2020](https://github.com/protocolbuffers/protobuf/issues/1701).
 * `PB_CONVERT_DOUBLE_FLOAT`: Convert doubles to floats for platforms that do not support 64-bit `double` datatype.
 Mainly `AVR` processors.
 * `PB_VALIDATE_UTF8`: Check whether incoming strings are valid UTF-8 sequences.
 Adds a small performance and code size penalty.
+* `PB_C99_STATIC_ASSERT`: Use C99 style negative array trick for static assertions.
+For compilers that do not support C11 standard.
+* `PB_NO_STATIC_ASSERT`: Disable static assertions at compile time.
+Only for compilers with limited support of C standards.

 The `PB_MAX_REQUIRED_FIELDS` and `PB_FIELD_32BIT` settings allow
 raising some datatype limits to suit larger messages.
 Their need is